ISM University of Management and Economics

 ISM University of Management and Economics (ISM Vadybos ir ekonomikos universitetas) is an institution of undergraduate, graduate and post-graduate education in business, management and economics.
 The university serves as a centre of market analysis, executive training and academic thought.

 ISM was established in Kaunas in 1999 as the first privately owned institution of management education in Lithuania.
 The main founders of ISM are the BI Norwegian Business School and the Norwegian Industrial and Regional Development Fund.
 The predecessor of ISM was the Business Training Centre, an executive training institution in Lithuania.

 Since 1995, when the Business Training Centre began, the intention was to contribute to the development of Lithuanian business community in providing up-to-date management knowledge.
 By offering executive courses, management training programs, market research, and personnel evaluation, BMC was recognized as an institution of management training and consulting in Lithuania.
 Now BMC is the training and consulting department at ISM.

 Academics

-There are six undergraduate and three graduate programs.
+There are six undergraduate and five graduate programs.